Rattpak/T6SP-Mod-Release/README.md

 ## How to modify game assets
 ### Overriding Game Assets
-(Only gsc/csc, mapens, and non-internal rawfiles at the moment)
+(Only gsc/csc, mapents, and non-internal rawfiles at the moment)
 - Place assets to override into root/spmod/\<path of asset to override\>
   - Example: root/spmod/maps/blackout_util.gsc
   - Example: root/spmod/_load.gsc